 A medium-wave high-frequency AM superheterodyne unit together with an external low-frequency amplifier provides reception of local and far-away powerful AM radio stations on the external antenna.
+Current consumption: The board size: 131 x 91 mm.

 The set is supplied as a printed circuit board and a kit of parts.